Applying thermal paste is an essential skill for any aspiring PC builder.

 Step 1 – Installing The Chip

 Before you start, remember that you should only apply the thermal paste after you’ve installed the chip on the motherboard and secured it.
-The paste will be placed on top to conduct heat to the heatsink, and it has absolutely no relation to the connectors.
+The paste will be placed on top to conduct heat to the heatsink, and it has absolutely no connection to the connectors.

 Step 2 – Applying The Paste